peteroupc/MailLib/docs/PeterO.DataIO.md

     public static class DataIO

-Contains static methods for converting byte arrays and data streams to byte readers and byte writers.
+Convenience class that contains static methods for wrapping byte arrays and streams into byte readers and byte writers.

 ### ToTransform